Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Results

 Uncertainties are estimated via a jackknife resampling method.
 The galaxy and void samples are partitioned into $N=70$\footnote{We adopt this number to provide a sufficient number of jackknife realizations for a stable covariance estimate while maintaining regions large enough to capture the spatial correlations of voids and galaxies.} spatial regions using the $k$-means clustering algorithm (\texttt{scikit-learn}; \citealt{scikit-learn}).
 For each realization, one region is omitted, and the correlation function is recomputed with the remaining data.
 The covariance matrix is then computed as:

 where $\bar{\xi}(r)$ is the mean of the jackknife realizations.
 The diagonal elements of $C_{ij}$ provide the variance and hence the error bars on the measurements.

 When displaying the results, the plots are organized in the same way as for the one-point statistics.
-Every column represents one of the mock catalog types ($N$:number; $NM$: number and mass; $NMb_{env}$: number, mass and environment; $NMb_{ELGs}$: number, mass and type of galaxy).
-Within each column, colors distinguish different biases: M-all, M-ELGs (mass-selected), R-all, R-ELGs (random-selected).
+Every column represents one of the mock families ($N$:number; $NM$: number and mass; $NMb_{env}$: number, mass and environment; $NMb_{ELGs}$: number, mass and type of galaxy).
+Within each column, colors distinguish different tracer selections: M-all, M-ELGs (mass-selected), R-all, R-ELGs (random-selected).